d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 $$

-Although softmax is a nonlinear function, the output of softmax regression is still determined by the affine transformation of input features;
+Although softmax is a nonlinear function, the outputs of softmax regression are still *determined* by an affine transformation of input features;
 thus, softmax regression is a linear model.

 ## Vectorization for Minibatches
+:label:`subsec_softmax_vectorization`

 To improve computational efficiency and take advantage of GPUs, we typically carry out vector calculations for minibatches of data.